 As parents we always have to balance our kid’s summertime fun with the need to protect their skin.
 It is an absolute priority on our boat.

-With two kids that have light skin (especially the blond!), we need to keep a watchful eye on how much sun they are getting and how well they are protected on our boat.
-I am also the marketing director for SureShade (those retractable sun shades on boats) so I have a lot of experience with the need for sun safety in boating.
+With two kids that have light skin (especially the blonde!), we need to keep a watchful eye on how much sun they are getting and how well they are protected on our boat.
+I have also worked in the boating industry for a marine sunshade product, so I have a lot of experience with the need for sun safety in boating.

 Here are some of the sun protection tips for kids on boats that I have learned along the way… as well as some recommended sun wear and gear.